 GMO bans are driven by lobbyists who spread fear and misinformation

 Some countries have banned GMOs.
 However, this has not been done because the evidence somehow shows that GM foods are dangerous, but because of political lobbyists.
 As was pointed out in the comment section on Facebook, the fact that countries have banned something is not a viable argument.
-Many countries have a ban same-sex marriage, yet even the most ardent anti-GMO activist would probably understand that such a claim cannot constitute an argument against same-sex marriage.
+Many countries have a ban on same-sex marriage, yet even the most ardent anti-GMO activist would probably understand that such a claim cannot constitute an argument against same-sex marriage.

 For many decades, conventional and organic farmers have sprayed their crops with a bacterial solution containing Bacillus thuringiensis without any safety issues.
 These bacteria produce a toxin that kills a certain very specific range of harmful insects leaving other animals and humans unharmed.
-To make this method more efficient and less time-consuming, researchers inserted the gene for this toxin into the plant itself, so now the plant produce the toxin.
+To make this method more efficient and less time-consuming, researchers inserted the gene for this toxin into the plant itself, so now the plant produces the toxin.

-We have already seen that GM foods currently available, including Bt corn, does not have any negative health impacts on humans.
+We have already seen that GM foods currently available, including Bt corn, do not have any negative health impacts on humans.
 However, anti-GMO activists still think that a plant producing its own toxin is dangerous to humans.
 It is not, because humans do not have any of the three key requirements needed for the toxin to be dangerous.

 Health benefits of genetically modified foods

 The second generation of Golden Rice has 31 micrograms of beta carotene per gram rice (Paine et al., 2005).
-Right now, 250 million children suffer form vitamin A deficiency, up to half a million go blind and up to a quarter of a million die each year (WHO, 2013).
-To prevent vitamin A deficiency, a child in developing countries needs only eat around 70g of Golden Rice per day (Paine et al., 2005).
+Right now, 250 million children suffer from vitamin A deficiency, up to half a million go blind and up to a quarter of a million die each year (WHO, 2013).
+To prevent vitamin A deficiency, a child in a developing country needs only eat around 70g of Golden Rice per day (Paine et al., 2005).
 To say that there are no health benefits with genetically modified foods is the summit of ignorance.

-GM crops does increase yield
+GM crops do increase yield

 According to Herrera-Estrella (2000), growing plants resistant to herbicides, viruses and insects resulted in a 5-10% increase in yield (saving 40% of herbicide costs and up to 120 USD per acre in insecticide costs) as early as 1996-1997.
-Indian farmers growing Bt cotton has used around 40% less pesticides, gotten an average of 37% yield increase and almost 90% higher cotton profits (Qaim et al., 2009).
+Indian farmers growing Bt cotton have used around 40% less pesticides, gotten an average of 37% yield increase and almost 90% higher cotton profits (Qaim et al., 2009).

 The myth that GM crops do not increase yield comes from a report from the non-governmental organization Union for Concerned Scientists.
 They looked at the intrinsic yield (comparable to the number of kernels on a cob) and concluded that it has not improved.
 However, this is not the most relevant way to measure yield to a farmer.
 Instead, a farmer cares about the total mass of maize that you can get out from the same input.
 As we have seen, the total yield has indeed increased by adopting GM crops.